 Examples of sophisticated disciplinary work students can tackle

-From an Introduction to Physics course:
+Example from an Introduction to Physics course

 The activity described below invites students into the disciplinary thinking of physics with a familiar, realistic scenario.